Skip to main content

 What is OpenClaw?

 OpenClaw is a free, open-source, autonomous AI agent that runs locally on your machine.
 It connects LLMs to your files, shell, browser, and messaging apps to automate tasks.
-It has 182,000+ GitHub stars as of February 2026.
+It has 377,000+ GitHub stars as of June 2026 and is governed by the OpenClaw Foundation (established February 14, 2026).

 Is OpenClaw free?